 Unlike a soft proof, a hard proof is a physical sample.
 A hard proof is generally used for print projects that are more involved.
 For example, a hard proof might be provided for a brochure or book to ensure the pages, margins and general construction appear as intended.
 A hard proof is also commonly provided for projects that have unique folds, close registration, varying ink shades, die cut sections, embossed areas or anything else that may need special review prior to production.

 It will depend on the printer, but in most cases a soft proof will be provided at no additional cost.
 A hard proof may be provided free or there may be a charge if it includes extensive detail or complexity.
 It all depends on the degree of accuracy the client and printer agree upon beforehand.
 Your printer will explain any costs associated with each proofing method and let you choose the one that best suits your project.

-Give Formax Printing a call if you have any questions about proofs or the proofing process.
+Give Formax Printing a call at 866.367.6221 or submit our quote request form. if you have any questions about proofs or the proofing process.
 We strongly believe that printing proofs ensure a successful outcome, so we provide them for every job.
 As Ben Franklin (a printer by trade) once said, "an ounce of prevention is worth a pound of cure."